gulrenor/pllc/content-us/video/mock-party.md

 categories = [
   "Find Your Signature Party"
 ]
-description = "Get 2-3 Bookings and 4-5 Sponsoring Leads using this format." active = false date = "2016-11-22T09:17:59-05:00"
+description = "Get 2-3 bookings and 4-5 sponsoring leads at every Party.
+Here are some tips!" active = false date = "2016-11-22T09:17:59-05:00" title = "Getting Leads"
-title = "Mock Party"

 +++